opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param src: The source floating-point array

-    :param dst: The destination array; will have the same size and the same type as  ``src`` The functions ``sqrt`` calculate square root of each source array element. in the case of multi-channel arrays each channel is processed independently.
-The function accuracy is approximately the same as of the built-in ``std::sqrt`` .
+    :param dst: The destination array; will have the same size and the same type as  ``src``

+The functions ``sqrt`` calculate square root of each source array element. in the case of multi-channel arrays each channel is processed independently.
+The accuracy is approximately the same as of the built-in ``std::sqrt`` .

 See also:
+:func:`pow`,:func:`magnitude`

-:func:`pow`,:func:`magnitude` .. index:: subtract
+.. index:: subtract

 subtract
 ------------